Hawaiʻi State Department of Education

 Can I apply for a county bus pass and a regular school bus pass?

 HIDOE students may only use one (1) transportation option at a time.
-If your child has an existing regular school bus pass, they will have to discontinue this service if they choose to apply for an EXPRESS pass.
-EXPRESS applications will be approved on an annual basis.
-Please choose the right option for your child as they cannot change their pass type for the remainder of the year.
+If a student has an existing regular school bus pass, they will have to discontinue this service if they choose to apply for an EXPRESS pass.
+EXPRESS applications will be approved on an annual basis (one time per school year).
+If a student chooses to cancel their EXPRESS pass at any time, they cannot re-apply for the remainder of the school year due to purchasing restrictions.

 How do I find out what route and bus stop to use?